 In his 1971 book, Afro-American History: the Modern Era, Aptheker wrote that “intense partisanship on the side of the exploited and therefore on the side of justice … makes possible the grasping of truth” — an assertion that offers a keen insight into his interpretation of history.
 While denying the notion that there could be genuine “objectivity” in the study of history, he claimed that such “partisanship is, at least, the highway leading to that accumulation of knowledge that brings one closer and closer to the real but not reachable final truth.”

-When Aptheker’s daughter, Bettina, resigned from the Communist Party in October 1981, her father became incensed, shouting: “The Soviet comrades will never understand it.
+When Aptheker’s daughter, Bettina, resigned from the Communist Party in October 1981, her father was devastated, saying: “The Soviet comrades will never understand it.
 Never!”

 In 1992 Herbert Aptheker was a founding member of the Committees of Correspondence for Democracy & Socialism, along with other Communist Party members.